StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 {% tab title="Kubernetes" %}
 1. Get the latest helm chart by running `helm repo update`.
-2. Please refer to the [version specific upgrade notes](version-specific-upgrade-instructions.md) for changes between your current version and the version that you are upgrading to.
+2. Check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for all changes between your current version and the version that you will upgrade to.
 If there have been changes made to configuration items specified in your `values.yaml` file, the file should be updated accordingly.
 3. To upgrade, use the same helm command as for the [first time Kubernetes installation](../installation/kubernetes_install/install_stackstate.md#deploy-stackstate-with-helm).
 The new helm chart will pull newer versions of Docker images and handle the upgrade.
 {% endtab %}

 {% tab title="OpenShift" %}
 1. Get the latest helm chart by running `helm repo update`.
-2. Please refer to the [version specific upgrade notes](version-specific-upgrade-instructions.md) for changes between your current version and the version that you are upgrading to.
+2. Check the [version specific upgrade notes](version-specific-upgrade-instructions.md) for all changes between your current version and the version that you will upgrade to.
 If there have been changes made to configuration items specified in your `values.yaml` file, the file should be updated accordingly.
 3. [Update the `openshift-values.yaml`](/setup/installation/openshift_install.md#additional-openshift-values-file) file.
 4. To upgrade, use the same helm command as for the [first time OpenShift installation](/setup/installation/openshift_install.md#deploy-stackstate-with-helm).
 The new helm chart will pull newer versions of Docker images and handle the upgrade.
 {% endtab %}